ministryofjustice/notifications-php-client/DOCUMENTATION.md

 #### templateId (required)

 The ID of the template.
-Sign in to GOV.UK Notify and go to the __Templates__ page to find this.
+[Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and go to the __Templates__ page to find it.

 ### Response